-Summary: The purpose of the document is to delineate the requirements that must be satisfied in order to successfully complete the ASCS/ASCC CIS 498 (formerly known as EAS 499) Senior Capstone Thesis.
-In addition to these stated requirements, this document also offers guidance on how to approach this project-oriented course.
+Summary: The purpose of the document is to delineate the requirements that must be satisfied to successfully complete the ASCS/ASCC CIS 498 Senior BAS Capstone Thesis.
+In addition to these stated requirements, this document also offers milestones and guidance on how to approach this process.